Size L 431g

 Pertex has worked primarily with nylon 6 since its founding, building a deep understanding of the material’s characteristics.
 While they do use nylon 66 when the application demands it, their fabric development is always based on selecting the right material for the intended function.

-Nylon 66 is typically known for its high strength and abrasion resistance, but it tends to be stiff and more prone to sudden failure under stress.
-Nylon 6, by contrast, offers greater flexibility and can stretch slightly under load, allowing it to disperse impact more effectively.
-For this project, we chose to embrace the natural suppleness of nylon 6 and designed a fabric that is both lightweight and exceptionally strong.
+Nylon 66 is typically known for its high strength and abrasion resistance, but it tends to be stiff and more prone to tearing under stress.
+Nylon 6, by contrast, is more flexible, stretching slightly under load to disperse impact.
+In this project, we leveraged the natural suppleness of nylon 6 to create a fabric that is both lightweight and highly durable.

-We also used the same denier of nylon 6 yarn for both the vertical and horizontal threads, giving the fabric consistent strength in both directions.
-This uniformity helps distribute pressure evenly across the surface and prevents stress from concentrating in a single area.
+We also used the same denier of nylon 6 yarn in both the vertical and horizontal directions, giving the fabric balanced strength across the entire surface.
+This helps spread force evenly and prevents stress from concentrating in a single area.

 Most nylon backpack fabrics use polyurethane (PU) coatings to improve water resistance and durability.
 But PU is prone to breaking down over time, especially with exposure to moisture and sunlight, often resulting in peeling or stickiness.